Frustrated quantum spin systems in small triangular lattices studied with a numerical method: J1-J2 model

-In Fig.~\ref{fig:J1J2_pd} (left panel), we show an sketch of the quantum phase diagram taken from Refs.~\cite{Hu2016, Gong2017, Wietek2017}.
+In Fig.~\ref{fig:J1J2_pd} (left panel), we show a sketch of the quantum phase diagram taken from Refs.~\cite{Hu2016, Gong2017, Wietek2017}.
 For $J_\chi=0$, we recover the $J_1-J_2$ model.
-As $J_\chi$ is turned on, there is a phase transition from the QSL under debate into a chiral spin liquid (CSL) which lies between the ordered spiral, the 2D N\'eel collinear and the tetrahedral phase.
-In Fig.~\ref{fig:J1J2_pd} (right panel), we show our schematic quantum phase diagram obtained by counting the number of post-selected configurations, $N_c$, for $\epsilon_p<0.005$, as a function of the parameters of the model, $J_2$ and $J_{\chi}$ for a lattice of just $N=4\times 4$ spins.
-For this model, in contrast with the analysis of previous models (Sec. \ref{Sec:SCATL}), we choose a smaller energy bias, $\epsilon_p$, for post-selection of quasi-degenerate states, because the number of inner bonds is much increased as compared to the Heisenberg model.
-For $J_{\chi}=0$, we observe a region with a large number of quasi degenerate ground states that extends approximately from $0.05\lesssim J_2\lesssim 0.10$.
-As $J_{\chi}$ incrases, this region is continuously enlarged and at, $J_2=0$, it expands aproximately between $0.1\lesssim J_{\chi}\lesssim 0.40$.
+As $J_\chi$ is turned on, there is a phase transition from the QSL under debate into a chiral spin liquid (CSL), which lies between the ordered spiral, the 2D N\'eel collinear, and the tetrahedral phase.
+In Fig.~\ref{fig:J1J2_pd} (right panel), we show our schematic quantum phase diagram obtained by counting the number of post-selected configurations, $N_c$, for $\epsilon_p<0.005$, as a function of the parameters of the model, $J_2$ and $J_{\chi}$, for a lattice of just $N=4\times 4$ spins.
+For this model, in contrast with the analysis of previous models (Sec. \ref{Sec:SCATL}), we choose a smaller energy bias, $\epsilon_p$, for post-selection of quasi-degenerate states because the number of inner bonds is much increased as compared to the Heisenberg model.
+For $J_{\chi}=0$, we observe a region with a large number of quasi degenerate ground states that extends approximately about $0.05\lesssim J_2\lesssim 0.10$.
+As $J_{\chi}$ increases, this region is continuously enlarged and at $J_2=0$, it expands approximately between $0.10\lesssim J_{\chi}\lesssim 0.4$.
 It is interesting to compare both figures.
-Despite that the boundaries we obtain are clearly different from those sketched in Fig.~\ref{fig:J1J2_pd} (left panel), our results show a large increase of compatible configurations in a region reconciliable with the location of both, the CSL present in the model described above (Eq.\ref{Eq:Ham_J1J2C}) and the QSL of the J1-J2 model (Eq. \ref{Eq:Ham_J1J2}).
+Although the boundaries we obtain are clearly different from those sketched in Fig.~\ref{fig:J1J2_pd} (left panel), our results show a large increase of compatible configurations in a region reconcilable with the location of both the CSL present in the model described above (Eq.(\ref{Eq:Ham_J1J2C})) and the QSL of the $J_1-J_2$ model (Eq.(\ref{Eq:Ham_J1J2})).